jpmorganchase/Phantom/phantom/docs/user/tutorial1.rst

-Every Phantom experiment using the standard design as described above must provide in the configuration script an instance of the ``PhantomParams`` class under a variable named ``phantom_params``.
+Every Phantom experiment using the standard design as described above must provide in the configuration script an instance of the ``TrainingParams`` class under a variable named ``phantom_params``.

 In this we define key parameters of our experiment.
 The experiment name is important as